derekburgess/jaws/README.md

 JAWS is a network analysis toolset that works with both CPU and GPU (CUDA), CSV, and Graph Databases (Neo4j) to provide: A shell pipeline for gathering network packets on a given `interface` and understanding various shapes of the network including scatter plots, DBSCAN outlier, subgraph analysis, and directed network graphs.
 I went with the "Jaws Theme" because I like Jaws the movie, which to me, like Moby Dick, is about finding anomalies.

+## Setup

+JAWS uses `pyshark` which requires tshark, which can be installed with Wireshark.

+JAWS also uses Neo4j graph database.
+You can setup and run neo4j locally using, https://neo4j.com/product/developer-tools/ -- The scripts all point to the default setup.

+Install dependencies:

+`pip install -r requirements.txt`

+I've tried to make everything CPU friendly, but if you want to use CUDA, install Pytorch for CUDA 12+

+`pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`

+Or visit, https://pytorch.org/get-started/locally/ to configure an installation for your system.

+Install dependencies for quantization:

+`pip install -i https://pypi.org/simple/ bitsandbytes`

+Install JAWS:

+`pip install -e .`

+### Script descriptions

-`neosea.py` -- Stores packets in a CSV file `data/packets.csv`, as well as in a local or cloud-based Neo4j db.
+`neosea.py` -- Run with `neosea`.
+Stores packets in a CSV file `data/packets.csv`, as well as in a local or cloud-based Neo4j db.
 Update the `batch`, `interface`, and if you use the `chum.py` script, your AWS or "exfiltration simulation IP".

-`neonet.py` -- Passes `src_ip` to IPInfo and returns `org`, `hostname`, and `loc` -- Creating an Org node and OWNERSHIP relationship (relative to src_ip) to IP nodes in Neo4j. *REQUIRES your own IPInfo key.
+`neonet.py` -- Run with `neonet`.
+Passes `src_ip` to IPInfo and returns `org`, `hostname`, and `loc` -- Creating an Org node and OWNERSHIP relationship (relative to src_ip) to IP nodes in Neo4j. *REQUIRES your own IPInfo key.

 `neojawsx.py` -- The TOOL.
 Performs PCA on the packet embeddings, uses nearest neighbor/knee to select EPS, then clusters using DBSCAN.
 Returns a 2D scatter plot with outliers called out as red markers and labeled with `org`, `domain/DNS`, `loc`, `route (IP:port(MAC) > IP:port(MAC))`, and `size`.

-`transformers/openai.py` -- Takes each packet and uses OpenAI Embeddings endpoint to transform them into embeddings, storing them back on the original entities in the Neo db.
+`transformers/openai_embedding.py` -- Takes each packet and uses OpenAI Embeddings endpoint to transform them into embeddings, storing them back on the original entities in the Neo db.
 Uses concurrent batch processing; the current settings typically hit ~80% CPU for my setup (12th gen i5). *REQUIRES OpenAI API environment variables.

 `transformers/starcoder.py` -- Same as the other `transform_`, but uses Huggingface StarCoder and local CUDA support to store the final hidden state from StarCoder as the packet embedding.
 This came about from a recommendation to try a Code Gen LLM.
 Initial testing suggests this outperforms OpenAI/GPT embeddings in terms of embedding fidelity.
 Commentary: In hindsight, this approach makes complete sense.
 Since a code gen LLM is trained on syntax and expected to output code or guidance relative to "technology", my hypothesis is that a code gen LLM inherently understands the structure of the packet better than a GPT. *REQUIRES Huggingface access to StarCoder/Huggingface API key.